SAP/spartacus-docs/_pages/dev/features/token-revocation.md

 Here is what to expect:

-- When a customer signs out of the storefron, a token revocation request is sent.
+- When a customer signs out of the storefront, a token revocation request is sent.
 - When an ASM customer support agent signs out, a token revocation request is sent.
-- When an a customer emulated wuth ASM signs out, a token revocation is _not_ sent.
+- When a customer emulated with ASM signs out, a token revocation is _not_ sent.
 The customer support agent's token is used in emulation sessions and we only want to revoke it when the agent himself signs out.

 If the token revocation request fails, Spartacus will fail silently since there is no action it can make to recover.
-For example requesting the revocation of an alreay expired token will result in a http 401 response.
+For example requesting the revocation of an already expired token will result in a http 401 response.
 Even if the server sends an error response, Spartacus will fail silently.

 ## Requirements